 Our devices give us plenty of ways to capture precious moments.
 From taking photos to recording videos, we can easily save seconds or minutes to cherish later.
 And if you find yourself using FaceTime even more than before, you may want to save snapshots of those calls.

-Enable or disable Live Photos in FaceTime on iPhone and iPad
+Enable or disable Live Photos in FaceTime

 If you opt to turn on FaceTime Live Photos, this allows others to capture photos of you during calls.
-So obviously if you want to prevent this, turn the toggle off.
+So obviously, if you want to prevent this, turn the toggle off.

-Capture the Live Photo on iOS
+Capture Live Photo during FaceTime

 If your caller has this setting disabled, you’ll see a message letting you know.